ooseni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. This creates a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

 7. This creates a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+8. This creates a script that sets the permission to the file hello as follows:

+    Owner: no permission at all
+    Group: no permission at all
+    Other users: all the permissions